aws/aws-xray-sdk-go/README.md

     // use grpc.ChainUnaryInterceptor instead to apply multiple interceptors grpc.UnaryInterceptor(
         xray.UnaryServerInterceptor(),
-        // or xray.UnaryServerInterceptor(xray.ServerInterceptorWithSegmentNamer(xray.NewFixedSegmentNamer("myApp"))) to use a custom segment namer
+        // or xray.UnaryServerInterceptor(xray.WithSegmentNamer(xray.NewFixedSegmentNamer("myApp"))) to use a custom segment namer
     ),
 )
 ```